Services

 The Client Service allows extensions to gather information about clients:

-The Client Service enables extensions to do the following:
+Extensions can use the Client Service to do the following tasks:

 Query Client Connection

-This examples shows how to get information about the online status of a client:
+This example shows how to get information about the online status of a client:

 CompletableFuture<Boolean> connectedFuture = clientService.isClientConnected("my-client-id");